 Learn more about our own

-At the OHSU Parkinson Center of Oregon, we believe total team care is important to living successfully with Parkinson's disease.
+At the OHSU Parkinson Center, we believe total team care is important to living successfully with Parkinson's disease.
 Your care should include:

 - Regular visits with your neurologist for examinations and medication adjustment.